 Bobcat (Lynx rufus)

-The most common wildcat in North America, the bobcat is named for its short, bobbed tail.
-Medium-sized cats and are slightly smaller but similar in appearance to their cousin, the lynx.
+Physical Description: The most common wildcat in North America, the bobcat is named for its short, bobbed tail.
 Their coats vary in color from shades of beige to brown fur with spotted or lined markings in dark brown or black.
+They grow 17-23 inches tall, 25-42 inches long and can weigh up to 28 lbs.